ivuorinen/starred/README.md

 - [polirritmico/telescope-lazy-plugins.nvim](https://github.com/polirritmico/telescope-lazy-plugins.nvim) - 🧭 A Telescope extension to quickly access configurations of plugins managed by lazy.nvim.
 - [rmagatti/auto-session](https://github.com/rmagatti/auto-session) - A small automated session manager for Neovim
 - [rmagatti/goto-preview](https://github.com/rmagatti/goto-preview) - A small Neovim plugin for previewing definitions using floating windows.
+- [rmehri01/onenord.nvim](https://github.com/rmehri01/onenord.nvim) - 🏔️ A Neovim theme that combines the Nord and Atom One Dark color palettes for a more vibrant programming experience.
 - [romgrk/barbar.nvim](https://github.com/romgrk/barbar.nvim) - The neovim tabline plugin.
 - [saadparwaiz1/cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) - luasnip completion source for nvim-cmp
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.